 - 26. For this purpose, the auditor shall: - (a) Identify risks throughout the process of obtaining an understanding of the entity and its environment, including relevant controls that relate to the risks, and by considering the classes of transactions, account balances, and disclosures (including the quantitative or qualitative aspects of such disclosures) in the financial report; (Ref.
 Para.
-A132-A137) - (b) Assess the identified risks, and evaluate whether they relate more pervasively to the financial report as a whole and potentially affect many assertions; - (c) Relate the identified risks to what can go wrong at the assertion level, taking account of relevant controls that the auditor intends to test; and (Ref: Para.
-A138-A140) - (d) Consider the likelihood of misstatement, including the possibility of multiple misstatements, and whether the potential misstatement could result in a material misstatement.
+A1327-A13728) - (b) Assess the identified risks, and evaluate whether they relate more pervasively to the financial report as a whole and potentially affect many assertions; - (c) Relate the identified risks to what can go wrong at the assertion level, taking account of relevant controls that the auditor intends to test; and (Ref.
+Para.
+A13829-A14034) - (d) Consider the likelihood of misstatement, including the possibility of multiple misstatements, and whether the potential misstatement is of a magnitude that result in a material misstatement.
 (Ref: Para.
-A137)
+A1372)